Sohailnaseemkhan20/Sohailnaseemkhan20/README.md

-# 💫 About Me:
+ 💫 About Me:
-uilding intelligent ecosystems from cloud infrastructure to mobile experiences using DevOps, Advanced AI/ML, Data Science, and Modern Software Engineering.
+Building intelligent ecosystems from cloud infrastructure to mobile experiences using DevOps, Advanced AI/ML, Data Science, and Modern Software Engineering.

 ## 🌐 Socials: